Somerset County, Maine

 Somerset County is a county in the U.S. state of Maine, United States.
 As of the 2020 census, its population was 50,477.
 Its county seat is Skowhegan.

 History

-Somerset County was established on March 1, 1809from portions of Kennebec County and was named after Somerset County in England.
+Somerset County was established on March 1, 1809 from portions of Kennebec County and was named after Somerset County in England.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 4094 sqmi, of which 169 sqmi (4.1%) are covered by water.
 It is the third-largest county in Maine by area.